 Nature of Work

 - The work should involve clearly defined tasks and well understood outcomes.
 The focus in remote work arrangements must be on measurable results.
 The supervisor/department head shall communicate in advance what assignments are appropriate to be performed at the remote site.
-The employee shall check-in with the supervisor/department head by phone or email at the beginning and ending of each remote work day and shall notify the supervisor/department head when leaving the remote worksite during regular working hours.

 - The employee shall be available to travel when their work requires, including to the primary worksite when necessary, regardless of the remote work schedule.